 40F within the subsequent required 7-day cure period.
 Do not perform reclamation in rain, or if rain is anticipated

 within 2 hours of completion of the work.
+Cement Slurry with accelerating admixtures can be used in periods of cooler temperatures with the written approval of the DME/DMM.
+Do not place cement slurry mixtures with accelerating admixtures when the air temperature is anticipated to fall below 35o F within the first 24 hours following placement.

 (c) Quality Control.
 Provide a QC Plan for the FDR work a minimum of 2 weeks before the start of work.
 Identify